Nynorsk: Status of the language form

 Written Nynorsk is found in all the same types of places and for the same uses (newspapers, commercial products, computer programs, etc.) as other written languages.
 Most of the biggest newspapers in Norway have certain articles written in Nynorsk, like VG and Aftenposten, but are mainly Bokmål.
 There are also nationwide newspapers where Nynorsk is the only Norwegian-language form of publication, among them are Dag & Tid and Framtida.no.
 Many local newspapers have also chosen Nynorsk as the only language form of publication, like Firdaposten, Hallingdølen, Hordaland and Bø blad.
 Many newspapers are also officially neutral, conforming to either Nynorsk or Bokmål in an article as they see fit, like Klassekampen and Bergens Tidende.
 Commercial products produced in the Nynorsk areas of Norway are also often distributed with Nynorsk text, like types of Gamalost.
 Many computer programs and apps that serve the whole country often present a choice between Bokmål and Nynorsk, especially those produced by the Norwegian government.

 There are also requirements by law that many Norwegian institutions have to follow.
 These laws are in order to keep Nynorsk and Bokmål as equals, which has been seen as an important case since the creation of the language forms.
-For instance the State-owned broadcaster NRK is required by law to have at least 25% of their content in Nynorsk.
-This means that at least one quarter of their content on broadcast and online media has to be in Nynorsk.
+For instance the State-owned broadcaster NRK is required by law to have at least 25% of their content on broadcast and online media in Nynorsk.
 There is also a requirement for state organs and universities to have content written in Nynorsk.
 Every student in the country should be presented the opportunity to take their exam in either Nynorsk or Bokmål.